-DO NOT leave the power button in the On position when entering or exiting your wheelchair.
+DO NOT leave the power button in the ON position when entering or exiting your wheelchair.

-DO NOT attempt to lift the wheelchair by lifting on any removable (detachable) parts.
-Lifting by means of any removable (detachable) parts of a wheelchair may result in injury to the user or damage to the wheelchair.
+DO NOT attempt to lift the wheelchair by any removable (detachable) parts.
+Lifting by means of any removable (detachable) parts of the wheelchair may result in injury to the user or damage to the wheelchair.